AKingDebased/mr-g-coding/lessons/html_basics/html_basics.md

 ### so you wanna build a webpage

-building a website really isn't all that hard.  every time you want to make a new web page, you'll need to copy the following code into your codio:
+building a website really isn't all that hard.  every time you want to make a new web page, you'll need to copy the following code into your page:

 ```
 <html>